Diaphragm wall system installed at Zilker Point

-A 59-foot deep, excavation was to be constructed to ensure the stability and longevity of the structure.
-A robust diaphragm wall system was selected for the shoring of this deep excavation.
-This system involved the installation of approximately 60,000 square feet.
+Malcolm constructed a 59-foot-deep excavation to ensure the structure’s stability and longevity and selected a robust diaphragm wall system to shore this deep excavation, involving the installation of approximately 60,000 square feet.

 The soil conditions at the construction site posed significant obstacles.
 The presence of a high groundwater table coupled with gravelly sands underlain by limestone bedrock demanded careful consideration of several shoring options.
 The diaphragm wall emerged as the ideal solution, offering a multi-functional approach to address the soil complexities.